GibberishDev/SARM/README.md

 # IMPORTANT
-I got over Microsoft locking me off my game but Ill start development on the Better version once Godot 4.0 releases in beta.
-There are some features that will make my Life SOOO much easier.
+SWITCHED ENGINE.
+Well actually just ditched idea of making it on game engine.
+I actually tried to make it now on Electron.
+It is what most cool apps use, including such as Blockbench.
+So go to https://github.com/GibberishDev/Jigsaw once it ready.
 Expect:
 * In-app theme editor
 * Multi-window support(Not the tabs in one app but rather Pop-out windows)
-* Support for minecraft textures and maybe from some popular mods(Or I would be omegamind by then and would be able to snag textures from .jar files of mods so muser would just supply their _mods_ foulder to snag resources from it)
+* Support for minecraft textures and maybe from some popular mods(Or I would be omegamind by then and would be able to snag textures from .jar files of mods so user would just supply their _mods_ foulder to snag resources from it)
-* Multi-screen support???
 * Much more that i cant think of rn but would surely see it as nessecety in future.
 Yeah.
 Maybe mod compat if i will develop some system of marketplace and setup servers for it...
 Oh and limit ppl from just developing keyloggers and other nasty stuff.

 # SARM